Something exciting is happening: Landscape restoration at Weald Country Park

 Creating space between the trees means more sunlight and warmth can reach the woodland floor.

-This allows certain plants such as native bluebells and foxgloves to thrive, which in turn attracts insects, birds and mammals.
+This over time will allow certain plants such as native bluebells and foxgloves to thrive, which in turn attracts insects, birds and mammals and will boost biodiversity.

-Thinning also helps the surrounding trees to flourish, as they have space to grow to their natural shape.
+Thinning also helps the surrounding trees to flourish, as they have space to grow to their natural shape creating healthy trees for the future.

 Foxgloves in the woods at Weald Country Park